-Mercy Kuo is an advisory board member of CHINADebate and was formerly managing director at the Committee of 100.
-Dr. Kuo was previously director of the Southeast Asia Studies and Strategic Asia Programs at the National Bureau of Asian Research.
-She served as an analyst of Northeast and Southeast Asian affairs at the Central Intelligence Agency (2000-2006) and was an affiliate researcher with the Institute of Political Studies at the Polish Academy of Sciences (1997-1999) and lecturer at the University of Warsaw in Poland (1994-1995).
-Dr. Kuo’s select Asia policy publications include “China’s Strategic Orientation: Assessing Alternative Futures,” China in the 21st Century: History, Security and International Relations, Vol. 3 (Praeger 2014), Strategic Asia 2008-09: Challenges and Choices—What the New President Should Know (NBR 2008) and “Defence Policymaking in Strategic Asia,” Handbook of Defence Politics (Routledge 2008), and Contending with Contradictions: China’s Policy toward Soviet Eastern Europe and the Origins of the Sino-Soviet Split, 1953-1960 (Lexington Books 2001).
-She holds degrees from Oxford University (Ph.D.), University of Michigan at Ann Arbor (M.A.) and Pomona College (B.A) and is proficient in Chinese, Polish and Italian.
+Dr. Kuo was formerly managing director and director of research at the Committee of 100, a New York-based U.S.-China relations leadership organization founded by I.M.
+Pei and Yo-Yo Ma.
+Prior to joining C-100, she was senior project director and director of the Southeast Asia Studies and Strategic Asia Programs at a U.S.-based foreign policy think tank.
+Dr. Kuo formerly served with the Central Intelligence Agency as an Asian affairs analyst specializing in Northeast and Southeast Asian political, security, and military issues.
+Her select China and Asia policy publications include “The China Factor in U.S. Foreign Policy,” The Strategy Bridge (April 14, 2016); “China’s Strategic Orientation: Assessing Alternative Futures,” China in the 21st Century: History, Security and International Relations, Vol. 3 (Praeger 2014); Strategic Asia 2008-09: Challenges and Choices—What the New President Should Know (NBR 2008); “Defense Policymaking in Strategic Asia,” Handbook of Defense Politics (Routledge 2008); and Contending with Contradictions: China’s Policy Toward Soviet Eastern Europe and the Origins of the Sino-Soviet Split, 1953-1960.(Lexington Books, 2001).
+She holds degrees from Oxford University (Ph.D.), University of Michigan at Ann Arbor (M.A.), and Pomona College (B.A).

 The views expressed in the Trans-Pacific Views blog are solely those of the author, not the WSCRC.